-- c) The City began working with Commerce on this modification in May 2023; in April 2024, Commerce notified the City that a written request on City letterhead was required.
-This was submitted.
-As of 08.22.2024, Commerce is still processing this request. - d) Certifications and liability agreements have been distributed to all owners matching funds have been requested from owners 30-days prior to bidding the project. - e) Environmental Review: Project information has been distributed to all stakeholders.
-Early Public Notices for evaluation of activities in a floodplain and a wetland have been posted to the City's website and comments are currently being accepted.
-The Seminole Tribe has requested project information for evaluation; this request has been provided to the project engineer, however, the CRAS is needed in order to fully respond.
-(See Item f) - f) The engineer has submitted an amendment request for completion of a Cultural Resources Survey, which is required for permitting; this amendment was submitted to FloridaCommerce in June 2024 for authorization to execute.
-As of 08.22.2024, this authorization is still pending. - g) The engineer has continued work on survey drawings, environmental evaluations, permit applications, and preliminary and schematic designs.
-The project engineer reported the following activities for the month of July 2024: - i.
-Plan Set 1 (Dock and Pier Repair/Reconstruction) - Design and plans for Plan Set 1 along Scipio Creek sites continue to be prepared based on field survey data and field reconnaissance by the Team.
-Design and plans advanced to 90% complete at the end of July. - 2.
-The design team visited the project site on July 2nd with plans-in-hand to verify existing field conditions at the project sites along Scipio Creek and revise our drawings as needed. - 3.
-Existing wetlands were also verified and shared with Garlick Environmental Associates (GEA) for their permit process. - 4.
-GEA has continued with the environmental permitting process developing permit documentation required for the USACE, Section 10 issues regarding regulated wildlife and State 404 permitting needs in preparation for a pre-application meeting with the NWFWMD for the project's ERP.
-Permitting for Plan Set 1 is at 45% complete. - 5.
+- a) This grant is to revitalize the businesses and public areas in the riverfront district.
+This work includes private business's docks along with public docks, sidewalks, lighting, and parking areas. - b) Certifications and liability agreements have been distributed to all owners matching funds have been requested from owners 30-days prior to bidding the project. - c) The City Commission planned to amend the scope for the Popham Building to just design and partial demolition as the deliverables.
+After several meetings, Commerce agreed with the scope change presented by the City and it has been incorporated into the scope. - d) Meetings were held with Commerce's consultant (KPMG) were held in June to discuss project progress and reiterate that the project must be finalized by 09.30.2025. - e) The engineer has continued work on survey drawings, environmental evaluations, permit applications, and preliminary and schematic designs.
+(Note that construction activities cannot commence until Commerce approves the Environmental Review Record.)
+The project engineer reported the following for August: - i.
+Plan Set 1 (Dock and Pier Repair/Reconstruction) - Design and plans for Plan Set 1 along Scipio Creek sites have advanced to 95% complete at the end of August.
+We have sent the Plans to another Halff Office for a QA/QC review and will address any comments.
+An Opinion of Probable Costs for Plan Set 1 has also been prepared. - 2.
+The design team visited the project site again on August 28th with 95% complete plans-in-hand to verify field conditions at the project sites along Scipio Creek and revise our drawings, if needed. - 3.
+A set of the 95% complete plans were given to Edgewater Group LLC (who are now on the Halff Team and taking over for Garlick Environmental Associates) to continue with the permit process. - 4.
+Edgewater Group has continued with the environmental permitting process developing permit documentation required for the USACE, Section 10 issues regarding regulated wildlife and State 404 permitting needs in preparation for a pre-application meeting with state agencies for the project's ERP.
+Permitting for Plan Set 1 is at 40% complete. - 5.
 Proposals for a Cultural Resource Assessment Survey (CRAS) for the Riverfront Revitalization project have been received from 2 firms.
-We have selected the best proposal and submitted a supplemental services agreement for the City of Apalachicola's review and approval.
-We are still awaiting a notice to proceed on the CRAS. - ii.
+We have selected the best proposal and submitted a supplemental services agreement on June 4, 2024 for the City of Apalachicola's review, processing and approval. - ii.
 Plan Set 2 (Water, Commerce and 4th Street Upgrades) - 1.
-Field survey near completion along Water, Commerce and 4th Streets.
+Field survey work along Water, Commerce and 4th Streets was complete in late August.
 Office work and survey drawings are on-going. - 2.
-Design and drawings of the Water, Commerce and 4th Street upgrades continue this month. - 3.
-Aerial layouts for roadways, sidewalks, parking areas, landscaping, lighting and amenities proposed along the streets have been generated with typical sections and details being developed.
-Plan Set 2 is approximately 25% complete at the end of July. - 4.
-A field review by Halff Team members with preliminary Plan Set 2 documents in hand (street upgrades and amenities) to be set. - 5.
-Permitting for Plan Set 2 is underway and approximately 10% complete. - iii.
-Popham Building - 1.
-Hammond Design Group (HDG) has presented their findings for the Popham Building to the City Commission at their July 2nd meeting and were given direction to explore options of what could be built to replace the existing structure.
+Design and plan drawings of the proposed Water, Commerce and 4th Street upgrades continued this month. - Aerial layouts for roadways, sidewalks, parking areas, landscaping, lighting and amenities proposed along the streets have been generated with typical sections and details being developed.
+Plan Set 2 is approximately 35% complete at the end of August. - 4.
+A field review by Halff Team members with preliminary Plan Set 2 documents-in-hand (to verify proposed street upgrades and amenities) is being set.